 Students in my lab may be funded in a variety of ways, including from their own grants/fellowships (see examples below), university fellowships, teaching assistantships, and my research grants.
-I expect that any student applying to work in my lab will also plan to apply for nationally competitive graduate fellowships such as the NSF GRFP, NDSEG, EPA STAR, NOAA Nancy Foster, and NOAA/SG Population Dynamics that would enable them to be self-supported during at least part of graduate school.
+I expect that any student applying to work in my lab will also plan to apply for nationally competitive graduate fellowships such as the NSF GRFP, NDSEG, NOAA Nancy Foster, and NMFS-Sea Grant Joint Fellowship Program that would enable them to be self-supported during at least part of graduate school.
 A good list of possible funding sources is maintained by the Baskett Lab at UC-Davis.
 In addition to being potential funding sources, these applications offer students the opportunity to hone potential research ideas, ensure applications to the UH graduate program are clear and concise, and demonstrate a true interest in joining the lab.

 Because these fellowships rarely cover the duration of a student’s graduate career, students will generally work some semesters part-time as a teaching assistant (TA) or research assistant (RA).
 Both RA and TA may or may not be related to your area of research.
 These two options require 20 hours weekly workload and provide a tuition waiver and health insurance.

 If, after reading and considering the information above, you believe you are a) a good fit for my lab and vice-versa and b) a strong candidate for acceptance into the graduate program, feel free to email me (firstname.lastname@example.org) to introduce yourself.
 In your email, please include:

 A written statement (~1 page) that details a) your research experience and interests/ideas, b) your idealized goal after completing a graduate degree, and c) why you want to work in my lab;